dataArtisans/flink-training-web/exercises/taxiData.md

 ### 1. Download the taxi data files

-Download the taxi data files by running the following commands
+You can download the taxi data files by running the following commands

 ~~~~
 wget http://training.data-artisans.com/trainingData/nycTaxiRides.gz
 wget http://training.data-artisans.com/trainingData/nycTaxiFares.gz
 ~~~~

-It's not strictly necessary to use wget, but however you get the data, **do not decompress or rename the `.gz` files**.
+It doesn't matter if you use wget or something else to fetch these files, but however you get the data, **do not decompress or rename the `.gz` files**.

 ### 2. Schema of Taxi Ride Events